-- Online undergraduate students who attempt only 3 credit hours in a semester will continue on their previous academic standing and will be reviewed again after the subsequent semester.
-Online students who attempt 6 or more credits in a given semester will be evaluated according to the table below. - On-Campus undergraduate students who are part-time (less than 12 credits attempted in a given semester) will be reviewed for suspension on a case-by-case basis and offered support services accordingly.
-Part-time on-campus students will not be evaluated for probation, good standing, Dean's List, or President's List.
+On Campus undergraduate students who are part-time (less than 12 credits attempted in a given semester) will be reviewed for suspension or probation on a case-by-case basis and offered support services accordingly.
+Part-time On Campus students will not be evaluated for Dean's List, or President's List.